mono/website/docs/faq/technical.md

 -   Mono includes LDAP support.

 -   Mono has a larger community of active developers.
-Full time developer from companies (Novell and Mainsoft) as well as volunteers from the community.
+Full time developer from companies (Xamarin) as well as volunteers from the community.

 In general, Mono is more mature and complete since it has been used to develop itself, which is a big motivator for stability and correctness, while Portable.NET remains pretty much an untested platform.

-### I hear Mono keeps changing the P/Invoke API, why?

-We are just fixing our implementation to be compatible with the Microsoft implementation.
-In other words, the Mono P/Invoke API is more complete when compared to the Portable.NET version, hence various pieces of software that depend on this extended functionality fail to work properly with Portable.NET.

 Common Problems
 ---------------